If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 1. Volcanica Coffee – Ethiopian Yirgacheffe

-If I could only brew one bean with my V60 forever, this might be it.
-Volcanica’s Yirgacheffe is light, floral, and gently citrusy, like jasmine tea with a twist of lemon.
+If I could only brew one bean with my V60 for the rest of my life, this might be it.

 It’s the kind of coffee that feels alive in your cup.
 I keep coming back to it when I want something bright, clean, and aromatic.